mkmkme/libvalkey/libvalkeycluster/CONTRIBUTING.md

 tests using printouts, try `make CTEST_OUTPUT_ON_FAILURE=1 test` or call `ctest` directly with your prefered args, such as `-V` (check the manpage for ctest), in your CMake build directory.

-If you have problems with the linker not finding certain functions in the Windows builds, try adding those functions to the file `hiredis_cluster.def`.
-All functions called from the tests need to be in this file.

 ## Submitting changes